jordanhubbard/lolcat/README.md

 A Scheme (Racket) implementation of the popular lolcat utility, which displays text with rainbow colors in the terminal.

+Why convert the original Ruby code to scheme?
+Because reasons, that's why!
+One of the reasons was to demonstrate machine translation of Ruby to something obscure, and somebody picked Racket scheme as the obscure target, so off we (GPT4o and I) went.
+This was actually harder than expected because GPT4o isn't very good at scheme and many iterations and hand guidance was necessary, but so be it.

+What language next?

 ![](https://github.com/busyloop/lolcat/raw/master/ass/nom.jpg)

 ## Screenshot